Published Article | Connecting community to the land: Earth Day on 52nd Street centers Lenape practices and stories by Heidi Wiren Kebe

 Mid Atlantic Arts has announced grants totaling $381,510 to 29 solo performing artists and ensembles in support of the second round of USArtists International (USAI).
 The artists represent 10 states and will travel to 35 different festivals and arts markets around the globe.
 The grantee pool includes the first engagement in Cabo Verde and the first USAI artist from Puerto Rico.

-Published Article | University of California Press by Heidi Wiren Bartlett
+Published Article | University of California Press by Heidi Wiren Kebe

 Read our article DIS/UNITY to learn about how our collective embeds innovative and provocative art in unconventional spaces and how we are committed to creating work that interrogates, challenges, and attempts to dismantle the systemic “isms” of oppression.
 Our work is centered on art as social action and ritual as performance and we root our work in sound.
 From collage and remixed news clips, hip-hop, gospel, rap, and Indigenous R&B tracks to recordings of bird calls, wind, and rain, sound fuels their immersive work—as an invitation and a provocation.